MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-yammer-embed-to-engage.md

 To determine if your site uses classic Embed Feed, examine your feed's code structure:

-- If your embed code uses a "yam" object (for example, "yam.connect.embedFeed" as in the following example for Classic Embed Feed), it's using the classic Embed.
-Proceed to the section to migrate to Embed Feed for Engage.
+- If your embed code uses a "yam" object (for example, "yam.connect.embedFeed" as in the following code example), it's using the classic Embed.
+Proceed to the next section to migrate your feed.

 - If your embed code starts with "iframe", it's already using Embed Feed for Engage.
 No action required.